Lucasgoene/DS-GTF/README.rst

 s.mehrkanoon@uu.nl

-The data must be downloaded and unzipped in the directory defined at the bottom of `data_utils.py`
+The data must be downloaded and unzipped in the directory defined at the bottom of *data_utils.py*, line 850.

 📜 Scripts
 -----